 Recruits into the Police Force who already hold a degree can complete the Graduate Diploma in Professional Policing Practice.

 The Graduate diploma covers the basic policing practice that officers will need to achieve in order to have independent patrol status within their first year of employment and consist of work-based learning modules that are supported by off-the-job learning

 Pre-Join Degree entry

-There is a third possible route into the Police Force, a knowledge-based degree in professional policing, which must be achieved prior to formal recruitment to the police service, i.e. not associated with the Apprenticeship.
-The University will be running a BSc Professional Policing from September 2019.
+There is a third possible route into the Police Force, a knowledge-based degree in professional policing which must be achieved prior to formal recruitment to the police service, i.e. not associated with the Apprenticeship.
+The University has been running the Professional Policing (BSc) since September 2019.

 About the Programmes

 The programmes cover a breadth, depth and range of professional education for the police constable not present in any previous constable training programme.
 This is a professional practice degree/graduate diploma founded on effective professional performance with academic achievement.
 The police constable apprenticeship standard has been developed along with a police constable assessment plan, which sets out the occupational profile for the role of police constable and provides further details such as knowledge, skills and behaviours.